cost-logistics

 Lead times by origin (factory to Miami)

 Factory lead time adds to all of these.
-A custom color or format typically adds 3–6 weeks on top of transit.
-Standard catalog formats can ship from warehouse stock within 5–10 business days of order confirmation.
+A custom color or format typically adds 3 to 6 weeks on top of transit.
+Standard catalog formats can ship from warehouse stock within 5 to 10 business days of order confirmation.

 What CBP looks at on tile imports

 Less common but more serious: CBP holds loads at port while they verify antidumping rates for Chinese suppliers.
-This can add 2–4 weeks to clearance and generates demurrage and storage fees that run $100–300 per day.
+This can add 2 to 4 weeks to clearance and generates demurrage and storage fees that run $100 to 300 per day.

 A licensed customs broker who handles tile regularly will catch classification issues before they reach the port.
-The $250–350 broker fee per container is cheap insurance against a reclassification event.
+The $250 to 350 broker fee per container is cheap insurance against a reclassification event.

 Putting it together: what you actually pay

-A 40HC container of rectified porcelain tile (80×80 cm, matte finish) from a Spanish factory, landed Miami:
+A 40HC container of rectified porcelain tile (80×80 cm, matte finish) from a Spanish factory, landed Miami (you can estimate the boxes your project needs before sizing the order):

 • FOB Valencia: $7,200